We can all use a little help in this area: Manners/Etiquette

 Note: I needed this so much I even had to look up etiquette in dictionary.com to see if I was spelling it right.
 I wasn’t.

-4 Responses to “We can all use a little help in this area: Manners/Etiquette”
+4 thoughts on “We can all use a little help in this area: Manners/Etiquette”